SIRVA: History

-In 1998, Clayton, Dubilier & Rice organized SIRVA to acquire North American Van Lines, Inc, one of the largest U.S. moving services companies by numbers of shipments, from Norfolk Southern Corporation.
-In 1999, the new firm acquired the Allied and Pickfords businesses from NFC plc, and was renamed Allied Worldwide.
-Several other acquisitions followed in 2002 and 2003. the firm recognized a trend with corporate customers outsourcing all aspects of an employee relocation to relocation service providers, including household goods relocation.
-As a result, the firm acquired the relocation services businesses of Cooperative Resource Services (CRS) in May 2002.
-Another relocation services provider acquisition, Rowan Simmons in the UK, followed later that year.
-The firm opened an office in Hong Kong in 2003 and acquired another relocation services provider, PRS Europe of Belgium, in 2003.
-SIRVA is unique in the industry in that it contains both relocation companies and moving companies under its aegis; its main competitors are one or the other.
+In 1998, Clayton, Dubilier & Rice formed SIRVA to acquire North American Van Lines, Inc., one of the largest U.S. moving services companies, from Norfolk Southern Corporation.
+In 1999, the firm bought the Allied and Pickfords businesses from NFC plc and was renamed Allied Worldwide.
+Several acquisitions followed in 2002 and 2003.
+Seeing a trend of corporate customers outsourcing all aspects of employee relocation, including household goods moves, the firm acquired the relocation services business of Cooperative Resource Services (CRS) in May 2002, and later that year bought Rowan Simmons in the UK.
+In 2003, it opened an office in Hong Kong and acquired PRS Europe of Belgium.
+SIRVA is unusual in that it includes both relocation and moving companies under its umbrella; its main competitors are one or the other.

 On February 11, 2002 Allied Worldwide was renamed to SIRVA, Inc. The company announced its initial public offering, and its common shares became listed on the New York Stock Exchange under the symbol "SIR".
 During its first year as a public company in 2003, it reported operations in 40 countries with over 7,700 employees.
 Its network of service providers operated in 175 countries.
 It had revenue of $2.35 billion and assets of $1.55 billion.
 It provided services to 38% of the Fortune 500 companies, among 2,500 corporate clients worldwide.
 It had 760 moving agents; these agents had a fleet size of 7,800 vehicles.
 During February 2008, the company entered bankruptcy and re-organized, emerging in May 2008 as a private company.

 During 2011, the firm acquired Peninsular Properties in Hong Kong, a real estate company providing a full range of destination services.
 During 2012, it acquired Concept Mobility Services, a São Paulo, Brazil-based relocation and move management company.
 During 2013, it opened an office in Doha, Qatar under the brand Allied Pickfords.